 Habaneros are a crucial ingredient for the regional cuisine of the Yucatan Peninsula.
 They are native of that region, though ironically, they are named after the Cuban city of Habana as they were traded there, heavily, centuries ago.
 Most sauces and salsas here in the Yucatan will be habanero based so take it easy on the sauce.

 The Poblano chile is used all over Mexico and is popular both dried and fresh.
 Chiles en nogada, chiles in a walnut sauce with pomegranates the colours of which mimic the Mexican flag.
-Click on the link for the photo below to learn how to make the most authentic Chiles en Nogada.
+Try out Rick Bayless’s recipe for Chiles en Nogada here.

 The Poblano is also used to make Rajas which you see here a lot in empanadas and are also found pickled and used in a multitude of ways.
 Poblanos when fresh are a large dark green, shiny pepper with a fruity, rich flavour that can range from mild to very hot.
 The poblano is not generally used fresh however those purchased fresh are turned into Chile Relleno or other stuffed and cooked dishes.

-Ancho chiles these are dried poblano peppers, and very commonly used in Mexican cuisine.
+These are actually dried poblano peppers, and very commonly used in Mexican cuisine.
 They’re brownish-black and wrinkled with a gorgeous fruity aroma.
 The Ancho is a Poblano pepper that has been left to turn red and then dried, some say the flavour is rich and fruity with an overtone of sweet dried plum.

 Pasilla is a chilaca ripened and dried.
-Its flavor is rich but sharp.
-This chile is used toasted or soaked and then blended smooth with other ingredients in cooked sauces or rustic table sauces, which are particularly good with seafood.
+Its flavour is rich but sharp.
+This chile is used toasted or soaked and then blended smoothly with other ingredients in cooked sauces or rustic table sauces, which are particularly good with seafood.
 It can also be rehydrated, stuffed and fried.
 It is also by far the most harvested and used chile in the state of Michoacan.
-In some towns you can see some patios covered with mats where hundreds and thousands of Chilacas are being dried in the sun to be turned into Pasillas.
+In some towns, you can see some patios covered with mats where hundreds and thousands of Chilacas are being dried in the sun to be turned into Pasillas.

-Cascabel is a small, round chile with a reddish brown skin it is found dried and fresh.
-Its name comes from cascabel, or rattlesnake, because its seeds rattle inside like a snakes tail.
-It is a hot pepper with a rich earthy flavor when toasted and used with its seeds in a rustic table sauce or in a cooked sauce made with tomatoes or tomatillos.
+Cascabel is a small, round chile with a reddish-brown skin it is found dried and fresh.
+Its name comes from cascabel, or rattlesnake because its seeds rattle inside like a snakes tail.
+It is a hot pepper with a rich earthy flavour when toasted and used with its seeds in a rustic table sauce or in a cooked sauce made with tomatoes or tomatillos.

-Chilpotle is jalapeño ripened and smoke-dried.
+Chipotle (chi – pote- ley) is a jalapeño ripened and smoke-dried.
 Its name is derived from the Nàhuatl Indian words chil (chile) and poctli (smoke).
 It has tough, leathery, wrinkled, light-brown skin whose surface appears to be covered with a golden webbing.
-It’s extremely hot and has a fruity-smoky flavor.
+It’s extremely hot and has a fruity-smoky flavour.

-The chilpotle is used most frequently in escabeche.
+The chipotle is used most frequently in escabeche.
 It is also used whole or in pieces to season broth and is sometimes stuffed.
-A greater part of the crop is destined for canning as chilpotles en adobo.
+A greater part of the crop is destined for canning as chipotle en adobo.